dimitarpg13/sql/docs/WindowFunctions.md

 |  4  |   2016        |  8.20   | 8.30      |
 | 5   |   2016        |  8.40   | 8.30      |
 |  6  |   2017        |  7.00   | 7.00      |

+*Second Question*: For each film find an average rating of all strictly better films in its release year.